Dr Louise Ford BPsych (Hons), DPsych (Clin) MCCP MAPS

 Dr Rosie Peters BA (Psych) Hons, DPsych (Clinical), MAPS, MCCP

 Rosie is a clinical psychologist who is passionate about working with children and their families.
 Rosie completed a Bachelor of Arts in Psychology (with First Class Honours) at the University of Queensland.
 She then completed her Doctorate in Clinical Psychology at Griffith University and her Doctoral research focused on risk factors for childhood anxiety.
 She has published in peer review journals and presented at conferences in the area of childhood anxiety.
 She has also taught undergraduate psychology students and presented workshops for postgraduate psychology students and parents of children with Autism Spectrum Conditions.

 Rosie has experience working with children both individually and in groups within private, community, hospital and school settings and she has worked with a broad range of psychological concerns affecting children and their families.
 Rosie is trained in delivering intensive treatments for childhood specific phobias and obsessive compulsive disorder (OCD) and has also received advanced training in the diagnosis and treatment of children with an Autism Spectrum Condition.
 She is also a Triple P (Positive Parenting Program) approved provider.

 Rosie is particularly passionate about working with children and adolescents with an anxiety disorder.
 She is committed to early intervention and equipping children and their families with skills that they can use throughout their lives.

-Rosie worked at Brighter Futures Psychology seeing individual clients from 2015 to 2017 and has since been facilitating our My Friendliest Me! social skills groups on Saturday mornings.
-Rosie works on Saturdays at Brighter Futures Psychology.
+Rosie facilitates our My Friendliest Me! social skills groups on Saturday mornings.
+Rosie works on Wednesday afternoons and Saturdays at Brighter Futures Psychology in our Bulimba clinic.

 Sarah Ormond B(Psych) Hons, MClinPsych MAPS